jawadfarid/McDaniel_Git_Deployed/README.md

 "# McDaniel_Git"

-Continuous Integration and deployment for a Front-End with CRUD functionality for a Well Management System with authorization previliges.
+Continuous Integration and deployment for a Front-End with CRUD functionality for a Well Management System with authorization(token-based authentication).

 React JS Framework.